BzTree/Capstone-Project-3/README.md

 ## Edit on 1/10/2024:
 Updated Version 2 of the .ipynb file, which has the following changes:

 - No code was changed.
-Only comments were edited.
+Only comments and markdowns were edited.
 - Removed all comments except for ones on the CNN and NCR Rebalancing methods (kept there to show that they were considered but not used for the sake of time).
+- Added a reason why both IQR & DBSCAN (together) and Isolation Forest outlier detection and relevant cleaning methodologies are considered in developing the model just after the scatterplot.

 -------------------------------------------------------------------------------------------------------------------------------